 This section describes the data for the variables used in the empirical analysis.
 In all, we consider two different aspects of financial development, namely, size and efficiency, and analyze the effects of trade and financial openness on these different measures of financial development in 30 provinces of China over the period from 2000 to 2009.
-The regression analyses also involve control variables that characterize the features of the underlying data, measurement, and some stylized facts is presented below.
+The regression analyses also involve control variables that characterize the features of the different Chinese provinces.
+All our variables are measured at the provincial level.
+A description of the underlying data, measurement, and some stylized facts is presented below.